microsoft/fluentui/packages/office-ui-fabric-react/etc/office-ui-fabric-react.api.md

 }

 // @public (undocumented)
-export const Text: React.StatelessComponent<ITextProps>;
+export const Text: React.FunctionComponent<ITextProps>;

 // @public (undocumented)
-export const TextField: React.StatelessComponent<ITextFieldProps>;
+export const TextField: React.FunctionComponent<ITextFieldProps>;

 // Warning: (ae-incompatible-release-tags) The symbol "TextFieldBase" is marked as @public, but its signature references "ITextFieldState" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "TextFieldBase" is marked as @public, but its signature references "ITextFieldSnapshot" which is marked as @internal